abir4u/TranslateImage/README.md

 # Translate Image

 This app aims to help translate text in images from any language to a language of your choice.
+It also helps generate the same image in a different language of your choice keep the rest of the image intact.

+## Highlighted features

 You can open the app, open / click the image from within the app, select the target text to translate and translate it.
+You can also capture the image and choose to generate a new image with translated text.

 ## Current progress